keun-hong/keun-hong.github.io/_posts/Bioinformatics/2023-06-24-public-ngs-data-how-to-use.md

 ---
 layout: single
-title: "[Public NGS data] Summary"
+title: "[Public NGS data] How to use?"
 categories: Bioinformatics
 tags: [public data, NGS]
 ---